allegheny-computer-science-203-s2021/activity7/README.md

-Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter files for a class activity four.
+Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter files for a class activity seven.
 The GitHub Actions CI builds for this repository will fail, as evidenced by a red &#x2717; appearing in the commit logs.

-This assignment invites a developer to explore the use of GitHub and Python class design.
+This assignment invites a developer to explore the use of GitHub, Python class design, and scripts.

 ## Tasks

 - Create a class with at least three methods that follows SRP Analysis and DRY.

+- Create a script to run your Python program.